openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 bound value is static.

-The following type represents a 2D tensor, with the size of the 0th dimension being up to 3 and the size of the 1th dimension being exactly 5
+The following type represents a 2D tensor, with the size of the 0th dimension being up to 3 and the size of the 1st dimension being exactly 5:

 ```mlir
 tensor<?x5xf32, #stablehlo.type_extensions<bounds = [3, ?]>>
 ```

 Type compatibility in StableHLO also checks for compatibility of the bounds.
-The example type above is compatible with `tensor<2x5xf32>` but not with `tensor<7x5xf32>` as it doesn’t respect the bound `3` on the first dimension.
+For example, the example type above is compatible with `tensor<2x5xf32>` but not with `tensor<7x5xf32>` as it doesn’t respect the bound `3` on the first dimension.

 ```mlir
 func.func @bounds_compatibility(%arg0: tensor<?xf32, #stablehlo.type_extensions<bounds = [3]>>,